 Most lenders will require you to have some revenue stream before they provide you with a business loan.
 Every loan will have different minimums you must meet regarding annual revenue, so you must think carefully about which lender is best for you.

 If you want to take out a business loan without a proven revenue stream, you will have to explore a non-traditional financing option.

 3. The Years You Have Been in Business

-The longer your history is, the better the chances of you qualifying for a business loan.
-This means that the longer you have been in business, the more likely it is for you to be approved for your business loan.
+The longer your history is, the better your chances of qualifying for a business loan.
+This means that the longer you have been in business, the more likely you will be approved for your business loan.
 Generally, lenders will require you to be in business for at least two years before they will provide you with a business loan, but online business loans might have some looser requirements.

 4. The Strength of Your Business Proposal or Plan

-Before the lender provides you with a loan, they want to know how you plan on paying back the money.
-They also want to make sure you have the ability to pay it back.
+Before the lender provides you with a loan, they want to know how you plan to repay the money.
+They also want to make sure you can pay it back.
 That is why your business plan and business proposal are so important.
 Your business plan will be responsible for explaining the goals of your business and how you plan to obtain them.

-When you put together your business plan, you need to include documents that will demonstrate you have enough cash to cover the payments on your business loan.
-This is important for winning the confidence of the lender and maximizing your chances of being approved.
+When you put together your business plan, you need to include documents demonstrating you have enough cash to cover the payments on your business loan.
+This is important for winning the lender’s confidence and maximizing your approval chances.

 You will probably have to provide collateral to back the loan as well.
-Essentially, this is an asset that you have that can be seized by the lender in the event that you go into default on your loan.
+Essentially, this is an asset that you have that can be seized by the lender if you go into default on your loan.
 There are different types of collateral, including property, inventory, and equipment.
 Collateral is a way for the lender to recover their money if your business fails.
-It is possible that you might be able to find an unsecured business loan, but you will probably still have to provide a personal guarantee.
+You might be able to find an unsecured business loan, but you will probably still have to provide a personal guarantee.

 6. Financial Documentation